- These steps apply to Ubuntu*, CentOS*, and Yocto*.

 The script compares the driver version on the system to the current version.
 If the driver version on the system is higher or equal to the current version, the script does not install a new driver.
 If the version of the driver is lower than the current version, the script uninstalls the lower and installs the current version with your permission:

 Higher hardware versions require a higher driver version, namely 20.35 instead of 19.41.
 If the script fails to uninstall the driver, uninstall it manually.
 During the script execution, you may see the following command line output:

 Ignore this suggestion and continue.

-You can also find the most recent version of the driver, installation procedure and other information in the https://github.com/intel/compute-runtime/ repository.
+You can also find the most recent version of the driver, installation procedure and other information on the Intel® software for general purpose GPU capabilities site.